visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   HideToolbars() -> integer
-  HideToolbars(allWindows) ->integer
+  HideToolbars(allWindows) -> integer

 allWindows : type
     An optional integer value that tells VisIt to hide the toolbars for all windows when it is non-zero.

-return value : integer
+return type : integer
     The HideToolbars function returns 1 on success and 0 on failure.